Whisks & Giggles

 Note: an electric mixer with regular beaters is just fine for this recipe, but whisks will make quicker work and a fluffier cream.

 Once water is boiling in the double boiler, reduce heat to low and combine egg yolks, sugar, and (optional) liqueur into the top, whisking constantly for appx.
 10 minutes, until the mixture has lightened in color, thickened in consistency, and has reached between 165–170° F/74–77° C according to an instant-read thermometer.
-Then, remove from heat and immediately pour into a separate room-temperature large bowl.
-Using whisk attachments one again, whip at high speed until thicker and lemon-colored
+Then, completely remove from heat by immediately pouring into a separate, room-temperature, large bowl.
+Using whisk attachments once again, whip at high speed fir another 3–5 minutes, until fluffier and lighter-colored.

 Add mascarpone cheese into the bowl with egg mixture and beat with standard beaters on medium-high to combine, scraping down the sides of the bowl as needed.
 You do not want to add more air at this point by whipping, just gently combine the two until fully incorporated.
 Then, gently fold whipped cream into mascarpone/sabayon mixture until no more white swirls of cream are visible.
 Set finished filling aside in fridge.